Jay McKee: Buffalo Sabres (1995–2006)

-McKee was drafted by the Buffalo Sabres in the first round, 14th overall, at the 1995 NHL Entry Draft held at the Edmonton Coliseum in Edmonton, Alberta.
+McKee was drafted by the Buffalo Sabres in the first round, 14th overall, at the 1995 NHL Entry Draft held at the Edmonton Coliseum in Edmonton.
+The pick used to select McKee was acquired in the July 8, 1995 trade that sent Alexander Mogilny to the Vancouver Canucks.
+Vancouver also received a 5th round pick (Todd Norman), while Buffalo received Michael Peca and Michael Wilson.

 The Sabres assigned McKee to his junior club, the Niagara Falls Thunder, for the 1995–96 season.
-After the Thunder were eliminated from the post-season, McKee appeared in four games with the Rochester Americans, the Sabres' American Hockey League (AHL) affiliate, during the 1995–96 season.
+After the Thunder were eliminated from the playoffs, McKee appeared in four games with the Rochester Americans, the Sabres' American Hockey League (AHL) affiliate, during the 1995–96 season.
 McKee earned an assist with Rochester.
-McKee also made his National Hockey League (NHL) debut on April 10, 1996, and earned an assist on a goal scored by Dane Jackson, as the Sabres defeated the Ottawa Senators 5–2.
+McKee also made his NHL debut on April 10, 1996, and earned one assist on a goal scored by Dane Jackson, as the Sabres defeated the Ottawa Senators 5–2.
 This would be McKee's only NHL game during the 1995–96 season.

 McKee played seven games with the Americans during the 1996–97 season, scoring two goals and seven points.
 He spent a majority of the 1996–97 season with Buffalo, and on November 11, 1996, McKee recorded his first career multi-point game with two assists in a 3–2 win over the Florida Panthers.
 On March 22, McKee earned his first career NHL goal, scoring against John Vanbiesbrouck of the Florida Panthers in a 3–2 loss.
-Overall, in 43 games with the Sabres, McKee scored a goal and 10 points.
+Overall, in 43 games with the Sabres, McKee scored one goal and ten points.
 On April 19, 1997, McKee made his NHL playoff debut in a 3–1 loss to the Ottawa Senators.
-McKee would eventually play in three post-season games and earned no points.
+McKee would eventually play in three playoff games and earned no points.

 In the 1997–98 season, McKee played 13 games with Rochester, scoring a goal and eight points.
-McKee spent most of the season with the Sabres, scoring a goal and 14 points in 56 games.
+McKee spent most of the season with the Sabres, scoring 1 goal and 14 points in 56 games.
 McKee appeared in one playoff game with Buffalo, earning no points.

 For the first time in his career, McKee spent the entire season in the NHL during the 1998–99 season.
-In 72 games with the Sabres, McKee earned six assists while registering 75 penalty minutes, helping Buffalo reach the post-season.
+In 72 games with the Sabres, McKee earned six assists while registering 75 penalty minutes, helping Buffalo reach the playoffs.
 On May 9, 1999, McKee earned his first playoff point, an assist on a goal scored by Dixon Ward, as the Sabres defeated the Boston Bruins 4–1.
-In 21 playoff games, McKee recorded three assists, while leading the NHL with a +13 rating, as the Sabres reached the 1999 Stanley Cup Finals where they were defeated by the Dallas Stars in six games.
+In 21 playoff games, McKee recorded three assists while leading the NHL with a +13 rating as the Sabres reached the 1999 Stanley Cup Finals, where they were defeated by the Dallas Stars in six games.